savonet/book/workflow.md

 #### Ogg/FLAC

 The last audio codec supported in the Ogg container is FLAC.
-Contrary to other codecs, it is a _lossless_ one, which means that after decoding you get the exact same signal you encoded, but the signal still takes less space than raw data, as found for instance in the wav format.
+Contrary to other codecs, it is a _lossless_ one, which means that, after decoding, you get the exact same signal you encoded.
+However, the signal is still compressed in the sense that encoded sound takes less space than the raw data, as found for instance in the wav format.
 By opposition, most other codecs are lossy: they deliberately forget about some parts of the signal in order to achieve higher compression rates.

 The flac encoding format comes in two flavors:

 - `%flac` is the native flac format, useful for file output but not for streaming purpose,
 - `%ogg(%flac)` is the Ogg/[FLAC]{.smallcaps} format, which can be used to broadcast data with icecast.

 Note that contrarily to most other codecs, the two are not exactly the same.